How to run

 Show internal values starting with _

-vast execution
+vast exec

 Execute scenarios locally or on a cluster.